forem/forem/docs/backend/internationalization.md

 The following is a high level outline of an approach to internationalization.
 This is by no means set in stone.

-We encourage you to open a PR to this documentation or to contribute to internationalization with your ideas - we're [open-source](https://github.com/forem/forem/pulls)!
+We encourage you to open a pull request (PR) to this documentation or to contribute to internationalization with your ideas - we're [open-source](https://github.com/forem/forem/pulls)!

 ## Routing